jlgodwin/jlgodwin.github.io/index.md

 ---

 ## About me
-I am Ph.D Candidate in the Department of Statistics at the University of Washington.
-I am a Fellow in the Center for Studies in Demography & Ecology.
+I am Ph.D Candidate in the Department of Statistics and a Fellow in the Center for Studies in Demography & Ecology at the University of Washington.
 My broad research interests include statistical demography, spatiotemporal methods, mortality, and spatial health inequalities.

 My dissertation, titled "Estimating Mortality at the Subnational Level in a Low and Middle Income Countries Context", focuses on Bayesian spatiotemporal models for child mortality and is supervised by [Jon Wakefield](https://faculty.washington.edu/jonno/).
 Specifically, it addresses the following three questions:
 * Can we make subnational estimates of under-five mortality at the Admin-2 level using both complex household surveys and census data?